K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 2. A list of all the contributors created at the repository can be checked.
 Repository Contributor Authority can be checked easily by checking the Use/Stop image and Owner/Write/View image located on the right side of the page.
 ![017]

-3. Detailed Contributor Autorities can be checked by clicking the contributor's ID.
+3. Detailed Contributor Authorities can be checked by clicking the contributor's ID.
 Detailed information includes ID, Name, Email, Authority, and description of the user.
 ![018]